GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 Before writing or querying data, it is important to understand the differences in database connection information between InfluxDB and GreptimeDB.

-- Token: The InfluxDB API token is used for authentication and is the same as the GreptimeDB authentication.
+- **Token**: The InfluxDB API token is used for authentication and is the same as the GreptimeDB authentication.
 You can use `<greptimedb_user:greptimedb_password>` as the token when interacting with GreptimeDB using InfluxDB's client libraries or HTTP API.
-- Organization: There is no organization when connecting to GreptimeDB.
+- **Organization**: There is no organization when connecting to GreptimeDB.
-- Bucket: In InfluxDB, a bucket is a container for time series data.
+- **Bucket**: In InfluxDB, a bucket is a container for time series data.
 It is the same as the database name in GreptimeDB.

 ## Write data